 How do I apply?

 Bookmark this page and check back often to view the latest developments from CPF.
 News Media Canada will also distribute these details to members as they become available.

 Canadian Heritage officials are looking at ways to support business innovation through the Canada Periodical Fund.
 Industry initiatives will also be eligible.
 More details are available at https://www.canada.ca/en/canadian-heritage/services/funding/periodical-fund.html.

-If you have any questions, comments or concerns about the Canada Periodical Fund, please contact John Hinds, Chief Executive Officer, at firstname.lastname@example.org.
+If you have any questions, comments or concerns about the Canada Periodical Fund, please contact John Hinds, President and Chief Executive Officer, at firstname.lastname@example.org.